 #4 – Business focus.
 The topics that you blog about should always be relevant to your industry and market in some way.
 Not only does this help to attract the right people to your company’s site, but it solidifies your business’s identity, purpose, and defines your place in the industry.
 After reading a business’s blog, 60% of customers will feel more positively towards that business.
 Blogging to create a defined and established and strong brand identity is something that every successful business should do.

 #5 – Customer Access.
 Blogs function as a channel in which you can easily access and communicate with your customers.
 Like social media, it is often more informal than traditional methods of communication, and can be used to establish a friendly rapport.
 Through commenting features, potential customers can begin a conversation and deliver feedback or questions directly.
 You can find out what they want, meets their needs, generate new ideas, and ultimately, build loyalty for your brand and business.

 Are you convinced yet?

-Hopefully you’re beginning to see the wealth of benefits that can come from having a business blog.
+Hopefully you’re beginning to see the wealth of benefits that can come from business blog writing.
 Many, many businesses have enhanced their online presence by maintaining up-to-date and relevant blogs, and there’s no reason why you can’t do the same.

 As mentioned before, a blog will take time and effort to start and manage thereafter, but, the reward will be worth it.
 Always remember that it’s only really worth investing this time and effort into a business blog if you are willing to do it ‘properly’.
 By this, I mean there’s not much point putting in a half-hearted effort, because the benefits will not be big enough to make it worthwhile.